-In addition to the climate audit process, we conduct more in-depth research into specific holdings where we feel climate-related risks could be particularly material.
-This research utilises a variety of information sources and is supported by Baillie Gifford's central climate team.
-The insights can be discussed at stock discussions or at Portfolio Review Group meetings and are shared among the investment team and colleagues across Baillie Gifford through our research library.
+In addition to the climate audit process, we conduct more in-depth research into specific holdings where we feel climate-related risks could be particularly material for both new buy and existing holdings.
+This research utilises a variety of information sources and is supported by our two dedicated ESG analysts and Baillie Gifford's central climate team.
+The insights can be discussed at stock discussions and are shared among the investment team and colleagues across Baillie Gifford through our research library.

 To help manage and mitigate risks identified, we undertake direct engagement with some holdings where we seek to understand their approach.
 We encourage steps to minimise risks and maximise opportunities where we believe it is material to the success of the company.
-You can find more details of individual company engagements in the Baillie Gifford Client Service portal.
+You can find more details of individual company engagements in Baillie Gifford's 2021 Investment Stewardship Activities Report.